sass/sass/proposal/color-4-new-spaces.md

     * Let `space` be the result of [looking up a known color space] named `$space`.

-    * If `space` is null, throw an error.

-      > We cannot scale channels in an unknown space, since there are no
-      > defined boundaries for a given channel to scale in relation to.

     * Let `color` be the result of [converting] `$color` to `space`.